-NOTICE OF ANNUAL MEETING OF UNITHOLDERS
+NOTICE OF ANNUAL AND SPECIAL MEETING OF UNITHOLDERS

-NOTICE IS HEREBY GIVEN that an annual meeting (the "Meeting") of the holders (the "Unitholders") of trust units ("Units") of Artis Real Estate Investment Trust ("Artis" or the "REIT") will be held at the Del Crewson Conference Centre, 360 Main Street, in Winnipeg, Manitoba, on Thursday, the 13th day of June, 2019, at 11:00 a.m.
+NOTICE IS HEREBY GIVEN that an annual and special meeting (the "Meeting") of the holders (the "Unitholders") of trust units ("Units") of Artis Real Estate Investment Trust ("Artis" or the "REIT") will be held at the Del Crewson Conference Centre, 360 Main Street, in Winnipeg, Manitoba, on Thursday, the 24th day of September, 2020, at 11:00 a.m.
 CT for the following purposes:

-- 1. to receive the annual consolidated financial statements of Artis for the year ended December 31, 2018, including the external auditor's report; - 2. to fix the number of Trustees of Artis ("Trustees") to be elected at eight; - 3. to elect the Trustees who will hold office until the next annual meeting of the Unitholders; - 4. to appoint the external auditor of Artis for the ensuing year and authorize the Trustees to fix the remuneration of the external auditor; - 5. to consider, in an advisory, non-binding capacity, the approach to executive compensation described in the accompanying Management Information Circular in "Part VI Executive Compensation Discussion and Analysis"; and - 6. to transact such other business as may properly come before the Meeting or any adjournment thereof.
+- 1. to receive the annual consolidated financial statements of Artis for the year ended December 31, 2019, including the external auditor's report; - 2. to fix the number of Trustees of Artis ("Trustees") to be elected at seven; - 3. to elect the Trustees who will hold office until the next annual meeting of the Unitholders; - 4. to appoint the external auditor of Artis for the ensuing year and authorize the Trustees to fix the remuneration of the external auditor; - 5. to consider, in an advisory, non-binding capacity, the approach to executive compensation referenced in the accompanying Management Information Circular in "Part VI Executive Compensation Discussion and Analysis"; - 6. to consider and, if thought advisable, to pass, with or without variation, a resolution approving the adoption of a Fourth Amended and Restated Unitholder Rights Plan Agreement, which renews, with minor amendments, the current Unitholder Rights Plan of Artis, as more fully described in the accompanying Management Information Circular; and, - 7. to transact such other business as may properly come before the Meeting or any adjournment thereof.